 It’s never too early to get your toddler playing with blocks!
-Blocks of all sorts—solid-wood building, magnatiles, wooden pattern, animal, bristle tiles—provide spatial and motor skill development (and so much entertainment!) for years.
+All sorts of blocks — solid-wood building blocks, Magna-Tiles, pattern blocks, linking cubes, animal blocks, etc. — provide spatial and motor skill development (and so much entertainment!) for years.
 Blocks are a great toddler gift idea for the holidays.

 Clothes You'll Both Love

-Getting a toddler ready in the morning can be a trial . . . so here’s an idea: give them the gift of clothes you’ll both be excited about.
-Like a cozy jacket!
-Or classics that are as soft as they are cute.
-What toddler wouldn’t get excited about some colorful rain boots?
-And just imagine the excitement when your little one gets their very own cool sneakers!
+Getting a toddler ready in the morning can be a trial . . . so here’s an idea: give them the gift of clothes you’ll both be excited about!
+Like a cozy jacket or classics that are as soft as they are cute.
+What toddler wouldn’t be happy to get new, colorful rain boots?
+And imagine the excitement when your little one receives some cool sneakers!

 Toys for Pretend Play

-Toddlers are learning social skills daily!
-They use pretend play to practice being little people.
+Toddlers learn social skills daily and use pretend play to practice being little people.
 Toys that facilitate social pretend play are perfectly age-appropriate!
-One of our favorites on this Holiday Gift Guide for toddlers is a gorgeous play kitchen that will be fun for kids (and look good in your house, whether traditional or modern.
-Help them learn to pack a lunch or start an ice cream shop or encourage them to play dress-up.
+One of our favorite ideas in our toddler gift guide is a gorgeous play kitchen that will be fun for kids (and look good in your house, whether traditional or modern).
+You can also help them learn to pack a lunch and start an ice cream shop or encourage them to play dress-up.
 Before you know it, you may have a fairy princess or astronaut on your hands!

 Simple, Cheap, and Endlessly Entertaining

 Often, classics are classics for a reason!
-You’ll be amazed at how entertained your tot is by a slinky going down the stairs.
-They’ll twirl around for hours with this gymnastics ribbon.
-Mr. Potato Head induces tons of laughs, especially when his eyeballs are replaced with lips and a nose.
+You’ll be amazed at how entertained your toddler is by a slinky going down the stairs.
+They’ll twirl around for hours with a gymnastics ribbon.
+And Mr. Potato Head induces tons of laughs, especially when his eyeballs are replaced with lips and a nose.
 Plus, there’s nothing like going outside to kick around a ball.
-We also love this Busy Baby Mat for toddlers—you can use it on their high chair while you prep dinner or bring it to a restaurant to keep toys close by and off the floor!
+We also love this Busy Baby Mat for toddlers — you can use it on their high chair while you prep dinner or bring it to a restaurant to keep toys close by and off the floor!